Strategy-proof allocation with outside option: Abstract

 \section{Abstract}

-We consider strategy-proof mechanisms to solve allocation problems where agents can choose outside options if they wish.
-Mechanisms could return an allocation or a randomization over allocations.
-We prove two useful theorems, relying on an invariance property of the allocations found by strategy-proof mechanisms when agents vary the ranking of outside options in their preferences.
-The first theorem proves that, among individually rational and strategy-proof mechanisms, pinning down every agent's probability of choosing outside option in every preference profile is equivalent to pinning down a mechanism.
-The second theorem provides a sufficient condition for proving equivalence between two strategy-proof mechanisms when the number of possible allocations is finite.
-The two theorems provide a unified foundation for existing results in several distinct models and imply new results in some models.
+Strategy-proof mechanisms are widely used in market design.
+In an abstract allocation framework where outside options are available to agents, we obtain two results for strategy-proof mechanisms.
+They provide a unified foundation for several existing results in distinct models and imply new results in some models.
+The first result proves that, for individually rational and strategy-proof mechanisms, pinning down every agent's probability of choosing his outside option is equivalent to pinning down a mechanism.
+The second result provides a sufficient condition for two strategy-proof mechanisms to be equivalent when the number of possible allocations is finite.